Shot

 Diegetic heavy breathing and gasping for air

-Provokes emotion and helps you to feel the panic and desperation of the character
+Provokes emotion and helps you to feel the panic and desperation of

 Helps the audience to make a connection with the character